jpfuentes2/algorithms-and-datastructures/README.md

 ## <a name="why-haskell"></a> Why Haskell?

-I chose Haskell for reasons which Go advocates may disagree; however, what's most important is what **I** learn and that I'm having fun.
+I chose Haskell for reasons which Go advocates may disagree; however, what's most important is what I learn and having fun.

-Haskell represents interesting challenges as a pure language: not all common algorithms/data structures have a 1:1 mapping to Haskell and when they do the complexity will often be much worse due to the ubiquity of linked list.
+Haskell represents interesting challenges as a pure language: not all common algorithms/data structures have a 1:1 mapping to Haskell and when they do the complexity is often worse due to the ubiquity of linked lists.
 In some cases I ignore the inefficiency in favor of easy implementation, in others, time/space complexity are respected with the tradeoff of complexity.